danielpoe/flamingo-myshop-example/Readme.md

 go get -v flamingo.me/flamingo-commerce/v3
 ```
 This created a new go module "myshop" and added "flamingo-commerce" as an dependency.
-You can check this by opening the go.mod file inside your project.
+You can check this by opening the `go.mod` file inside your project.

-We will then start using the product module.
+We will then kickstart the application and we will start by using the product module.
-Please create a file "main.go" inside your project with the following content:
+Therefore create a file `main.go` inside your project with the following content:

 ```go
 package main